 The National Museum of Denmark is a must-see for every visitor to the city of Copenhagen.
-As Denmark’s most important and largest cultural and historical museum it hosts a broad variety of fascinating exhibitions.
+As the most important and largest cultural and historical museum in Denmark, it hosts a broad variety of fascinating exhibitions.

 Take all the time you need to explore the museum with friends and family.
-It is easy to spend an afternoon in the different exhibitions, but also a whole day will fly by since there is so much to see.
+It is easy to spend an afternoon in the different exhibitions, but a whole day will also easily fly by since there is so much to see.

 Some of the most famous historical finds from ancient times can be found in the National Museum.
 It is the home to national treasures like the prehistoric Sun Chariot, the only object of its kind – worldwide.
 You have the chance to see more exciting and extraordinary exhibits like an original hash sales stall from Christiania and an authentic Victorian home from 1890.

 The Children’s Museum closes at 16.30 every day.

 The Museum Shop has the same opening hours as the museum.